marcschul/HackerRank/README.md

 # HackerRank
-A repository holding related HackerRank problems, solutions and information for Marc Schulmeister.
+A repository holding related HackerRank information for Marc Schulmeister.